Ansible to manage AWS infrastructure

 Conclusion:

-The article gives you a brief idea how well Ansible integrates with AWS to build the network and instances.
-The Ansible AWS modules make it easy to manage and configure Amazon’s EC2 instances.
-In the next blog, we will see how to configure and provision Ansible playbook on Azure.
+The article briefly explains how well Ansible integrates with AWS to build the network and instances.
+The Ansible AWS modules make managing and configuring Amazon’s EC2 instances easy.
+The next blog will show how to configure and provision the Ansible playbook on Azure.